CONTACTING THE DEPARTMENT

-The Pratt Library is located on the Brooklyn Campus, its resources available online.
+The Pratt Library is located on the Brooklyn Campus, its resources are available online.

-Center for Sustainable Design Studies serves as a physical and virtual hub for Pratt’s commitment to educate environmentally responsible citizens.
+Center for Sustainable Design Studies serves as a physical and virtual hub for Pratt’s commitment to educate environmentally responsible citizens and is located in the Engineering Building (lower level).

 The Electronic Design Studio Lab is on the second floor, Engineering Building, offering a wide array of computer services.